Seems Like Murder Here

 Seems Like Murder Here offers a revealing new account of the blues tradition.
 Far from mere laments about lost loves and hard times, the blues emerge in this provocative study as vital responses to spectacle lynchings and the violent realities of African American life in the Jim Crow South.
 With brilliant interpretations of both classic songs and literary works, from the autobiographies of W. C. Handy, David Honeyboy Edwards, and B. B. King to the poetry of Langston Hughes and the novels of Zora Neale Hurston, Seems Like Murder Here will transform our understanding of the blues and its enduring power.

-MLA Society for the Study of Southern Li: C. Hugh Holman Award
+Society for the Study of Southern Literature: C. Hugh Holman Award

 American Culture Association: John G. Cawelti Book Award